theos/theos/README.md

 ### I built a package using Swift, but it crashes on my phone.
 Why?
 This fork is ready in terms of supporting *building* Swift packages; however, the Swift runtime is not available in Cydia.
 The reasoning for this is that many of us have been unable to find a definitive license detailing distribution of these libraries and thus it is best to stay away from releasing them.

 There *is* good news, however.
-Swift 2.0 is to be released as an open source product, and so that means packages using Swift 2.0 (once it's released, and not in beta), runtime libraries will begin to become available in Cydia.
+Swift 2.0 is to be released as an open source product, and so that means once Swift 2.0 is released (and not in beta), runtime libraries will begin to become available in Cydia.

 Until then, you can play around with Swift by copying the libraries to your device manually: